-You are cordially invited to attend the annual meeting of stockholders of InspireMD, Inc. to be held at 4:30 p.m., Eastern Time, on August 31, 2022, at the offices of InspireMD, Inc., 4 Menorat Hamaor St., Tel-Aviv, Israel.
+You are cordially invited to attend the annual meeting of stockholders of InspireMD, Inc. to be held at 10.00 a.m., Eastern Time, on June 10, 2024, at the offices of InspireMD, Inc., 4 Menorat Hamaor St., Tel-Aviv, Israel.
 Please note that in order to gain admission to the site of our annual meeting, all attendees will need to present a photo identification card and have their name previously provided to building security.
-As such, in order to facilitate your attendance at the annual meeting, we strongly encourage you to advise Craig Shore by email at craigs@inspiremd.com or phone at + 972-3-6917691 if you plan to attend the meeting prior to 5:00 p.m., Eastern time, on August 30, 2022, so that we can timely provide your name to building security.
+As such, in order to facilitate your attendance at the annual meeting, we strongly encourage you to advise Craig Shore by email at craigs@inspiremd.com or phone at + 972-3-6917691 if you plan to attend the meeting prior to 5:00 p.m., Eastern time, on May 31, 2024, so that we can timely provide your name to building security.